-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) If work is identified as lead risk work after a worker commences the work, the person conducting a business or undertaking must give information about the lead process to the worker as soon as practicable after it is identified as lead risk work and before health monitoring of the worker is provided under Division 4 of this Part.
+(2) If work is identified as lead risk work after a worker commences the work, the person conducting a business or undertaking must give information about the lead process to the worker as soon as practicable after it is identified as lead risk work and before health monitoring of the worker is provided under division 7.2.4 (Health monitoring).

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) The information that must be given is - (a) information about the health risks and toxic effects associated with exposure to lead; and - (b) if the lead process involves lead risk work, the need for, and details of, health monitoring under Division 4 of this Part.
+- (b) in the case of a body corporate-\$30 000. - Note Strict liability applies to each physical element of each offence under this regulation, unless otherwise stated (see s 6A). - (3) The information that must be given is- - (a) information about the health risks and toxic effects associated with exposure to lead; and - (b) if the lead process involves lead risk work-the need for, and details of, health monitoring under division 7.2.4.

-Division 2 - Control of risk
+Division 7.2.2 Control of risk

-396. Containment of lead contamination
+396 Containment of lead contamination